 The Radiance Pro accepts HDCP 2.2 sources.
-A HDCP 2.2 capable source is required to output using HDCP 2.2 encryption if the downstream device supports HDCP 2.2.
+As required by the HDCP 2.2 License Agreement, a HDCP 2.2 capable source is required to output using HDCP 2.2 encryption if the downstream device supports HDCP

+2.2.
 This is an issue if the output of the Radiance Pro is connected to a HDCP 1.X TV, or projector, since the Radiance Pro will then be required to disable video, because the TV, or projector, is not HDCP 2.2.